Construction of the Second Avenue Subway: Other phases

 Phase 3, which has no funding commitments, will extend the line southward along Second Avenue from 63rd Street to Houston Street.
 Upon its completion, a new service will operate running between Harlem–125th Street and Houston Street.
 In 2017, phases 2 and 3 were estimated to cost a combined $14.2 billion.
 In 2023, the MTA indicated in its 20-year needs assessment that the construction of Phase 3 was not a priority, as the agency wished to extend Phase 2 westward instead.

 Phase 4, which also has no funding commitments, will provide an extension from Houston Street to a permanent terminus, with storage tracks, at Hanover Square.
 These storage tracks, initially recommended in the SDEIS, would allow for the storage of four trains, and they would run south of Hanover Square from Coenties Slip to a traffic island located near Peter Minuit Plaza at a depth of 110 feet.
 The Hanover Square terminal is only planned to be able to turn back 26 trains per hour instead of 30 as less capacity will be needed on the line south of 63rd Street.
 The Hanover Square station would be deep enough to allow for the potential extension of Second Avenue Subway service to Brooklyn through a new tunnel under the East River.

 In October 2023, the MTA published a comparative evaluation of potential expansion and improvement projects to the region's transit system as part of its 2025–2044 Twenty-Year Needs Assessment.
 One project evaluated was the extension of the line westward under 125th Street.
 If built, the extension would be estimated to cost $7.5 billion.
 On January 9, 2024, Governor Kathy Hochul announced her support for this project in her 2024 State of the State Address.
 The book for the address stated that a study would be completed in six months to evaluate the feasibility of the project and the potential to have the tunnel boring machines that will construct a portion of Phase 2 continue west on 125th Street for this extension.
+In January 2026, Governor Kathy Hochul announced that she would request funding to extend the Second Avenue Subway along 125th Street.
+Hochul's proposal called for the line to be extended beyond Lexington Avenue, with connections to existing stations at Lenox Avenue, St. Nicholas Avenue, and Broadway.